ironfox-oss/IronFox/README.md

 -----------------------

-Version codes are prepended with `3`, followed by the actual version code, the CPU ABI identifier and the revision number :
+Version codes are prepended with `3`, followed by the actual version code, the CPU ABI identifier and the revision number:

 ```
 3<actual-version><abi-identifier><revision>
 ```

-CPU ABI identifier is one of the following :
+CPU ABI identifier is one of the following:

 | Identifier | CPU ABI       |
 | ---------- | ------------- |